The Fix

 The autonomous business unit, owning a real slice of value creation end to end, is the minimum viable structure for machine-readable reality.
 This chapter defines what authentic ownership means and distinguishes it from the simulated autonomy of squads and feature teams.

-The payments unit has nine people.
-Two senior engineers, three engineers, a domain expert named Marta who spent twelve years in payments operations before joining the unit, a data analyst, a reliability engineer, and a unit lead who was previously a senior architect.
+The payments unit has nine people: two senior engineers, three engineers, a domain expert who spent twelve years in payments operations before joining, a data analyst, a reliability engineer, and a unit lead who was previously a senior architect.
+It owns the payments process (premium collection, claims disbursement, broker commission payments, refunds), the services that implement those flows, the data they produce, and the contracts through which other units interact with them.

-In the old structure, this issue would have followed a different path.
-The domain expert would have noticed the failure rate in a monthly report.
-She would have raised it with the product manager.
-The product manager would have prioritised it against other items in the backlog.
-The backlog would have been reviewed in a sprint planning meeting.
-The work would have been estimated, scheduled, and assigned.
-The engineer would have needed access to a system maintained by another team.
-A change request would have been filed.
+In the old structure, this would have followed a different path.
+The domain expert would have noticed the failure rate in a monthly report and raised it with the product manager, who would have prioritised it against the backlog.
+The backlog would have been reviewed in sprint planning, the work estimated, scheduled, and assigned, and because the engineer would have needed access to a system maintained by another team, a change request would have been filed.
 The fix would have shipped in six to eight weeks.
+By then the company would have over-collected or under-refunded approximately € 40,000 in premiums, and the affected customers would have called to complain, their complaints logged as a customer service issue rather than a payments process failure.

 ...